Archomeda/WebLab-C/README.md

 ```c
 #include "main.h"
 ```
-When you're reading to compile, use debug (if you have a debugger) or run to test your code.
+When you're ready to compile, use debug (if you have a debugger) or run to test your code.

 Troubleshooting
 ===============